Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The sizes are,

-The covariance matrices, and are both
+The covariance matrices, SN and So are both p×p

 We shall consider a particular form of Gaussian prior in order to simplify the treatment.
-Specifically, we assume a zero-mean isotropic Gaussian governed by a single precision parameter ,
+Specifically, we assume a zero-mean isotropic Gaussian governed by a single precision parameter α,

-So we basically take and
+So we basically take mo=0 and So=α1Ip×p

 Thus if we use this prior we can simplify the mean vector and the covariance matrix of posterior p.d.f to,